People of Glastonbury

 Volunteer skills or time (from admin to events, research to facilitation)

-Stand for an officer role or representative position as the Association grows
+Stand for an elected role or representative position as the group grows

 Share information and ideas to help build an informed community